nadako/TinkStateSharp/README.md

 > TODO: at some point it will also provide extensions to simplify bindings to Unity UI/UIElements as well as binding lifetime management bound to GameObject.

 FYI, Unity is also the reason the project sources structure is so... different from a normal C# solution.
-The `src` folder is supposed to only contain source files as well as some Unity-specific definition JSONs.
+The `src` folder is supposed to only contain source files as well as some Unity-specific definition JSONs and meta files.

+This repo also contains the `unity-playground` folder with the Unity project that contains some usage examples as well as run all tests in the Unity environment.